Financial-Times/origami/apps/for-everyone-website/src/content/docs/about/faq.md

     <summary>
         Can I use new guidelines / components / patterns?
     </summary>
     Absolutely!
 We'd love you to.
-Please reach out to to Origami team (<a href="https://financialtimes.slack.com/messages/origami-support">#origami-support</a>), so we can support you through early adoption.
+Please reach out to the Origami team (<a href="https://financialtimes.slack.com/messages/origami-support">#origami-support</a>), so we can support you through early adoption.
 We expect adoption to pick up more freely in Q2, after we have published Origami's <a href="https://www.figma.com/files/938480807921629744/team/1237702133754424766">new figma libraries</a> and improved technical documentation for our new components.
 </details>